awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Apply a resource policy to a component<a name="image-builder-cli-apply-resource-policy-component"></a>

 You can apply a resource policy to a build component to enable cross\-account sharing of build components\.
 This command gives other accounts permission to use your build component in their image recipes\.
 For the command to be successful, you must ensure that the account with which you are sharing has permission to access any resources referenced by the shared build component, such as files hosted on private repositories\.
 We recommend that you use the RAM CLI command [create\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) to share resources\.
 If you use the EC2 Image Builder CLI command [put\-component\-policy](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/put-component-policy.html), you must also use the RAM CLI command [promote\-resource\-share\-created\-from\-policy](https://docs.aws.amazon.com/cli/latest/reference/ram/promote-resource-share-created-from-policy.html) in order for the resource to be visible to all principals with whom the resource is shared\.
-For more information, see [Resource Sharing in EC2 Image Builder](image-builder-resource-sharing.md)\.
+For more information, see [Share EC2 Image Builder resources](image-builder-resource-sharing.md)\.

 ```
-aws imagebuilder put-component-policy --component-arn arn:aws:imagebuilder:us-west-2:123456789012:component/my-example-component/2019.12.03/1 --policy '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": [ "arn:aws:iam::account-id:user/Alice", "account-id-2" ] }, "Action": [ "imagebuilder:GetComponent", "imagebuilder:ListComponents" ], "Resource": [ "arn:aws:imagebuilder:us-west-2:123456789012:component/my-example-component/2019.12.03/1" ] } ] }'
+aws imagebuilder put-component-policy --component-arn arn:aws:imagebuilder:us-west-2:123456789012:component/my-example-component/2019.12.03/1 --policy '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": [ "123456789012" ] }, "Action": [ "imagebuilder:GetComponent", "imagebuilder:ListComponents" ], "Resource": [ "arn:aws:imagebuilder:us-west-2:123456789012:component/my-example-component/2019.12.03/1" ] } ] }'
 ```

 ## Apply a resource policy to an image recipe<a name="image-builder-cli-apply-resource-policy-recipe"></a>

 You can apply a resource policy to an image recipe to enable cross\-account sharing of image recipes\.
 This command gives other accounts permission to use your image recipes to create images in their accounts\.
 For the command to be successful, you must ensure that the account with which you are sharing has permission to access any images or components referenced by the image recipe\.
 We recommend that you use the RAM CLI command [create\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) to share resources\.
 If you use the EC2 Image Builder CLI command [put\-image\-recipe\-policy](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/put-image-recipe-policy.html), you must also use the RAM CLI command [promote\-resource\-share\-created\-from\-policy](https://docs.aws.amazon.com/cli/latest/reference/ram/promote-resource-share-created-from-policy.html) in order for the resource to be visible to all principals with whom the resource is shared\.
-For more information, see [Resource Sharing in EC2 Image Builder](image-builder-resource-sharing.md)\.
+For more information, see [Share EC2 Image Builder resources](image-builder-resource-sharing.md)\.

 ```
-aws imagebuilder put-image-recipe-policy --image-recipe-arn arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-image-recipe/2019.12.03 --policy '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": [ "arn:aws:iam::account-id:user/Alice", "account-id-2" ] }, "Action": [ "imagebuilder:GetImageRecipe", "imagebuilder:ListImageRecipes" ], "Resource": [ "arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-image-recipe/2019.12.03" ] } ] }'
+aws imagebuilder put-image-recipe-policy --image-recipe-arn arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-image-recipe/2019.12.03 --policy '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": [ "123456789012" ] }, "Action": [ "imagebuilder:GetImageRecipe", "imagebuilder:ListImageRecipes" ], "Resource": [ "arn:aws:imagebuilder:us-west-2:123456789012:image-recipe/my-example-image-recipe/2019.12.03" ] } ] }'
 ```

 ## Apply a resource policy to an image<a name="image-builder-cli-apply-resource-policy-image"></a>

 You can apply a resource policy to an image to allow other users to use the image in their image recipes\.
 For the command to be successful, you must ensure that the account with which you are sharing has permission to access the underlying resource \(for example, the Amazon EC2 AMI\)\.
 We recommend that you use the RAM CLI command [create\-resource\-share](https://docs.aws.amazon.com/cli/latest/reference/ram/create-resource-share.html) to share resources\.
 If you use the EC2 Image Builder CLI command [put\-image\-policy](https://docs.aws.amazon.com/cli/latest/reference/imagebuilder/put-image-policy.html), you must also use the RAM CLI command [promote\-resource\-share\-created\-from\-policy](https://docs.aws.amazon.com/cli/latest/reference/ram/promote-resource-share-created-from-policy.html) in order for the resource to be visible to all principals with whom the resource is shared\.
-For more information, see [Resource Sharing in EC2 Image Builder](image-builder-resource-sharing.md)\.
+For more information, see [Share EC2 Image Builder resources](image-builder-resource-sharing.md)\.

 ```
-aws imagebuilder put-image-policy --image-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-image/2019.12.03/1 --policy '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": [ "arn:aws:iam::account-id:user/Alice", "account-id-2" ] }, "Action": ["imagebuilder:GetImage", "imagebuilder:ListImages"] "Resource": [ "arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-image/2019.12.03/1" ] } ] }
+aws imagebuilder put-image-policy --image-arn arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-image/2019.12.03/1 --policy '{ "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "AWS": [ "123456789012" ] }, "Action": ["imagebuilder:GetImage", "imagebuilder:ListImages"] "Resource": [ "arn:aws:imagebuilder:us-west-2:123456789012:image/my-example-image/2019.12.03/1" ] } ] }'
 ```

 ## Start an image pipeline manually<a name="image-builder-cli-start-image-pipeline"></a>